linkdata/socks5/README.md

 ## Server

+The server can listen on multiple listeners concurrently.

 The server provides two abstractions to customize it's behavior.

 The `Authenticator` interface allows custom authentication methods, and comes with implementations for